 One new supervisor, keen to curry favour with both staff and management, ordered PPE new kit bags for all technicians.
 The kits turned up with identical goggles, gloves, ear defenders, bump caps and high vis jackets.
 The bump caps had peaks which reduced the technician’s view upwards, such that they were more likely to hit their heads on low beams in the plant rooms.
 They were worn only once.
 The goggles were never used, as eye protection was not relevant to 80% of the technicians, and these were not suitable for welding.
 The ear defenders had too high an SNR (a measurement of hearing protection).
 Too much protection, and workers can’t hear important sounds – an alarm, a shouted warning, a reversing vehicle.
 Hearing protection that overprotects is less likely to be worn.

-The key to using the right PPE on the job is a suitable risk assessment, following the HSE 5 steps:
+The key to using the right PPE on the job is a suitable risk assessment - whether it comes from risk assessment software or a strong understanding of how to follow the HSE 5 steps:

 STEP 1.
 IDENTIFY THE HAZARD